availchet/availchet.github.io/readme.md

 #Personal Website
-Implemented responsive design using bootstrap and a functional contact form using php (form doesn't work on github pages as it does not support php)
+Personal webpage showcasing my projrcts and having links to all my profiles.
+Implemented responsive design using bootstrap, used custom fonts and custom cursors.

 #About Me
 availchet.github.io/about/me.html